EEOC Updates Guidance to Permit Employer-Mandated COVID-19 Testing (U.S.)

 A. Yes.
-The law prohibits employers from testing job applicants for marijuana or THC, with some exceptions.
+The law prohibits employers from testing job candidates for marijuana or THC, with some exceptions.
 However, it does not change employers’ ability to drug test current employees.

 Q. May an employer discipline its employees for bringing drugs to the workplace or for coming to work under the influence of marijuana or THC?

 A. Yes.
 The law does not limit employers’ ability to ensure that their workplaces remain drug-free through policies, discipline, and other measures.